shovon-b/shovonbiswas/content/_index.md

 ## Research

-I am broadly interested in quantum field theory.
-I am currently working on calculating classical gravitational observables form the classical limit of the quantum field theories.
+My research broadly involves quantum field theories.
+Currently, I am focusing on calculating classical gravitational observables from the classical limit of the gravitational effective field theories.
 These results are useful for providing theoretical predictions for gravitational wave detectors.
-I am also deeply fascinated by the field of deep learning.
+I also worked on the conformal field theory side of the AdS/CFT correspondence.
+I am also deeply intrigued by the field of deep learning.

 ## Publications
 For my most up-to-date academic profile, please visit [inspire](https://inspirehep.net/authors/1674623?ui-citation-summary=true).